open-contracting/deploy/docs/deploy/redash.rst

 To upgrade Redash to a new version

 #.
-Update the docker-compose configuration in `the salt deploy repository <https://github.com/open-contracting/deploy/blob/main/salt/docker_apps/files/redash.yaml>`__, updating the docker image version to the `latest release <https://github.com/getredash/redash/releases>`__.
-There may be other changes required in new releases, the official release notes will have more details.
+Update the docker-compose configuration in the `salt deploy repository <https://github.com/open-contracting/deploy/blob/main/salt/docker_apps/files/redash.yaml>`__.
+Update the Docker image version to the latest release.
+There may be other changes required in new Redash releases, the `official release notes<https://github.com/getredash/redash/releases>`__ will have more details.

 #.
 Deploy the Redash service, see :ref:`deploy documentation<generic-setup>`: